toolleeo/cli-apps/README.md

 ## <a name="organizers"></a>Organizers and calendars

-* [dstask](https://github.com/naggie/dstask) - Single binary terminal-based TODO manager with git-based sync + markdown notes per task
+* [dstask](https://github.com/naggie/dstask) - Single binary terminal-based TODO manager with git-based sync + markdown notes per task.
 * [gcalcli](https://github.com/insanum/gcalcli) - CLI to access Google Calendars; allows to do the main tasks: create, delete, and list events.
 * [goobook](https://gitlab.com/goobook/goobook) - The purpose of GooBook is to make it possible to use your Google Contacts from the command-line and from MUAs such as Mutt.
 It can be used from Mutt the same way as abook.
-* [grit](https://github.com/climech/grit) - A multitree-based personal task manager
+* [grit](https://github.com/climech/grit) - A multitree-based personal task manager.
 * [iKog](https://sites.google.com/site/henspace/ikog/) - A fully-featured task manager incapsulated within a Python script (just carry around the script to retain all the TODOs).
 When the script is run, a Python shell is opened, where task-related commands can be entered (ADD, LIST, etc.); a pity that commands are uppercase, which requires the annoying use of the Shift key.
 * [kb](https://github.com/gnebbia/kb) - A minimalist knowledge base manager.
 * [khal](https://github.com/pimutils/khal) - CLI and terminal calendar program, able to synchronize with CalDAV servers through [vdirsyncer](https://github.com/pimutils/vdirsyncer).